sharat87/prestige/README.markdown

 Selectable sessions support like <https://httpie.org/>?

-TODO: Also support using <https://cors-anywhere.herokuapp.com/> as a proxy?
+Also support proxies from <https://nordicapis.com/10-free-to-use-cors-proxies/> to execute CORS requests?

 ## Some public APIs play with